 In a world that always seeks to advance, Alaska holds on to its heritage and natural beauty with all it has.
-It’s the Last Frontier, a state where you can experience true wilderness, to feel small and utterly human, knowing mighty beasts roam in the distance.
+It’s the Last Frontier; a state where you can experience true wilderness, feeling small and utterly human, knowing mighty beasts roam in the distance.

-The state’s spectacular scenery, untouched peaks and powerful glaciers bring travelers in from all over the world.
-It boasts five of the six biggest national parks in the United States.
-All feel secluded, but some are more remote than others.
+The state’s spectacular scenery, untouched peaks, and powerful glaciers bring travelers in from all over the world.
+It boasts five of the six biggest national parks in the United States and yet, all feel secluded.
+Some, however, are more remote than others.
 Regardless of your own abilities, you’ll be able to see Alaska’s true colors as you cruise up fjords or sled through winter wonderlands.

-Those adventurous souls can take things a step further as the pack raft down epic gorges between jaw-dropping mountain ranges and enter the Arctic Circle with just a map and a compass.
+Adventurous souls can take things a step further, as they pack raft down epic gorges between jaw-dropping mountain ranges, or enter the Arctic Circle with just a map and a compass.

 Explore Denali National Park

-There are two aspects to the remarkable Denali National Park.
-It’s one of the biggest national parks in the United States and features the state’s own version of Africa’s Big Five.
+Denali National Park is one of the biggest national parks in the United States and features the state’s own version of Africa’s Big Five.
 But the thrills don’t end there.
-The park is named after the tallest mountain in North America, which sits, perpetually covered in snow and ice, in the heart of the wilderness.
+The park is also named after the tallest mountain in North America, which sits, perpetually covered in snow and ice, in the heart of the wilderness.

 Like the majority of protected lands in Alaska, visiting Denali isn’t straightforward.
-This ensures that all efforts to explore the vast and beautiful lands are rewarded with an untamed wilderness that lies much as it has for thousands of years.
+However, this ensures that all efforts to explore the vast and beautiful lands are rewarded with an untamed wilderness that lies much as it has for thousands of years.

 See the Northern Lights